-- a) Change of the manufacturing process (steel making, casting, rolling and heat treatment). - b) Change of the maximum thickness (dimension). - c) Change of the chemical composition, added element, etc. - d) Subcontracting the rolling, heat treatment, etc. - e) Use of the ingots, slabs, blooms and billets manufactured by companies other than the ones verified in the approval tests.
+- a) Change of the manufacturing process (steel making, casting, rolling and heat treatment). - b) Change of the maximum thickness (dimension). - c) Change of the chemical composition, added element, etc. - d) Subcontracting the rolling, heat treatment, etc.

 However, where the documents are duplicated by the ones at the previous approval for the same type of product, part or all of the documents may be omitted except the approval test program (see 3.1).